 We are at the final stage of production; we've tested the product and checked everything from a legal standpoint.
 We forecast launching and marketing for mid-December.
 The product will be available in numerous countries worldwide, including France.
 But we are not here to create a new addiction.
 We market this product in France for those who are ill – we use a harmless molecule and we can't be accused of marketing a product for a recreational use.
 You wouldn't be able to get "stoned" with that.
 We are legally assisted by a law office which gives us advice on the best way to market our products, but we are dealing with a situation where there isn't really a legal framework.

 It's a bit like the e-cigarette, but things will change.
 We seek the highest quality – this is why we control all stages of production.
 We don't use chemicals.
 We don't have a "organic farming" designation, simply because we didn't pay for the certificate of approval.

 How do you see the future of your company?

-Our company specializes in the development of innovative and scientific products in the hemp industry.
+Our company specialises in the development of innovative and scientific products in the hemp industry.
 So, we work on new products, new types of cartridges with different cannabinoids.
 Our ambition is to be able to launch new versions continuously.
 We hope to generate financial success with the launch of this product, which then will allow us to offer several more cartridges as well as other products to the market.